godotengine/godot-docs/classes/class_mutex.rst

 Description
 -----------

 A synchronization Mutex.
-Element used in multi-threadding.
+Element used to synchronize multiple :ref:`Thread<class_thread>`\ s.
 Basically a binary :ref:`Semaphore<class_semaphore>`.
-Guarantees that only one thread has this lock, can be used to protect a critical section.
+Guarantees that only one thread can ever acquire this lock at a time.
+Can be used to protect a critical section.
+Be careful to avoid deadlocks.

 Member Function Description
 ---------------------------